0xAX/linux-insides/Theory/ELF.md

 Executable and Linkable Format
 ================================================================================

-ELF (Executable and Linkable Format) is a standard file format for executable files and shared libraries.
-Linux and many UNIX-like operating systems uses this format.
+ELF (Executable and Linkable Format) is a standard file format for executable files, object code, shared libraries and core dumps.
+Linux and many UNIX-like operating systems use this format.
 Let's look at the structure of the ELF-64 Object File Format and some definitions in the linux kernel source code which related with it.

 An ELF object file consists of the following parts:

 * ELF header - describes the main characteristics of the object file: type, CPU architecture, the virtual address of the entry point, the size and offset of the remaining parts, etc...;
-* Program header table - öists the available segments and their attributes.
+* Program header table - lists the available segments and their attributes.
 Program header table need loaders for placing sections of the file as virtual memory segments;
 * Section header table - contains the description of the sections.

 Now let's have a closer look on these components.

 **ELF header**

 The ELF header is located at the beginning of the object file.
-It's main purpose is to locate all other parts of the object file.
-File header contain the following fields:
+Its main purpose is to locate all other parts of the object file.
+The File header contains the following fields:

-* ELF identification - array of bytes which helps to identify the file as an ELF object file and also provides information about general object file characteristic;
+* ELF identification - array of bytes which helps identify the file as an ELF object file and also provides information about general object file characteristic;
 * Object file type - identifies the object file type.
-This field can describe that ELF file is a relocatable object file, a executable file, etc...;
+This field can describe that ELF file is a relocatable object file, an executable file, etc...;
 * Target architecture;
 * Version of the object file format;
 * Virtual address of the program entry point;